insin/newforms/README.rst

 Dependencies
 ============

-* `DOMBuilder`_ is required for interchangeable DOM Element / HTML generation.
+`DOMBuilder`_ is required for interchangeable DOM Element / HTML generation.

+For Akshell, you don't need to pull in this dependency to use newforms, as the newforms app references the DOMBuilder app.

 .. _`DOMBuilder`: https://github.com/insin/DOMBuilder